Community Views: Navigating the ER as a Rare Disease Warrior

 Choose calm

-It can be difficult to stay calm when you are having pain or stress.
+It can be difficult to stay calm when you are experiencing pain or stress.
 Delays in treatment raise anxiety and tempers.
 Some members of the community mentioned that being patient improved their interactions with doctors.

 “My best advice is to remain calm and think of the best outcome, not the worst.”